qarni/Google-Data-Analysis/README.md

-# Google Photos Analysis
+# Google Pensieve: a Google Data Analysis Tool
 #### Fatima Qarni

+This project has two parts: an analyzer script and a visualization/GUI.

-This program will look at all photos and text documents from Google Takeout (honestly, this will work for any photos/documents - they don't neccessarily have to be from Google, but that is the current intended use case).
-The photos will be analyzed using Google Vision and the new data will be appended to each photo's json metadata file, which will then be uploaded to Elasticsearch, along with the other text based documents.
-After this, search will be available (powered by Elasticsearch) to search for anything in these newly updated json files.
+The analyzer program will look at all photos, emails, and text documents from Google Takeout (honestly, this will work for any mailbox/photos/documents - I guess they don't neccessarily have to be from Google, but that is the intended use case).
+An interesting expansion may be to add other social media data to the visualizations.

+- The photos will be analyzed using Google Vision and the new data will be appended to each photo's json metadata file.
+- The mailbox file for Gmail is analyzed; all emails are downloaded as text files and all attachments are downloaded and saved.
+- Metadata files for each type of data (photos from both Photos/Drive and emails, so far) will then be uploaded to Elasticsearch, along with the other text based documents.
+- After this, search will be available (powered by Elasticsearch) to search for anything in these newly updated json files.
+- All data that has a date will be saved in csv files with just a filename/minimal data

+The visualization will show graphs of the data available from the analyzation.

 ### Things to get ready before use:

-1. Make sure you have python installed.
+1. Make sure you have python 3 installed.

 1. Get your Google Takeout data downloaded from here: [Google Takeout](https://takeout.google.com/settings/takeout)